[Updated 12/20/2021] Personally, I’d argue that the best Western NC small towns easily rank among the best small towns in America on the whole.

 READ MORE: The 15 Best Things to Do in Cherokee NC & the Qualla Boundary

 Maggie Valley in Autumn, photo courtesy Visit NC Smokies

 Also located in the Great Smoky Mountains, Maggie Valley is one of the best small mountain towns in NC for those who don’t mind when things get a bit tourist-y.

 While the town of around 1,200 residents has plenty of quaint personality and quirkiness, much of that is now pinned on a visitor’s welcome tourist board.

-Naturally, Maggie Valley has embraced its convenient location (to Great Smoky Mountain National Park, Asheville, the Blue Ridge Parkway, and plenty more), added attractions, and invited everyone to enjoy.
+Naturally, Maggie Valley has embraced its convenient location (to Great Smoky Mountains National Park, Asheville, the Blue Ridge Parkway, and plenty more), added attractions, and invited everyone to enjoy.